 Listen to a folder

-On this workshop we will learn how to listen to changes in a folder using Apache Camel.
+In this workshop we will learn how to listen to changes in a folder using Apache Camel.

-We will be using Kaoto version 1.0.0.
+We will be using Kaoto version 2.0.0 and the VS Code Kaoto extension version 0.11.0.

 The suggested way of following this workshop is to read the goals of each exercise and try to do it without looking at the solution.
 After finishing the exercise, you can check if the solution reached is the same as the solution suggested.